 - Lymph nodes and lymphatic vessels

 This is an important triangle in the neck anatomy in association with the thoracic outlet.
 The base of the triangle is formed by the first rib and the other two equal sides are made by the anterior and middle scalene muscles.
-Many important structures pass through the triangle.
-These include
+Many important structures pass through the triangle, as follows:

 - Part of the brachial plexus—inferior trunk of the plexus

 Thoracic Outlet Syndrome (TOS)

-Thoracic outlet syndrome is caused by the compression of the neurovascular structures at the thoracic outlet, especially those passing through the inter-scalene triangle.
-Signs and symptoms in the patient are produced according to the structures involved, i.e. neurogenic, arterial and venous symptoms.
-The syndrome is classified on the basis of the structures involved.
+TOS is caused by the compression of the neurovascular structures at the thoracic outlet, especially those passing through the inter-scalene triangle.
+Signs and symptoms differ depending on the structures involved, i.e. neurogenic, arterial, and venous symptoms.
+TOS is classified on the basis of the structures involved.

 Epidemiology of TOS

-Neurological involvement most commonly occurs with a neurogenic clinical picture.
-Roughly 95% of the patients of thoracic outlet syndrome present with neurological signs and symptoms.
-2-3% patients of TOS have venous symptoms at presentation.
+Neurologic involvement most commonly occurs with a neurogenic clinical picture.
+Roughly 95% of the patients of thoracic outlet syndrome present with neurologic signs and symptoms.
+Two to three percent of patients with TOS have venous symptoms at presentation.
 Arterial symptoms are the least common.

-The neurogenic thoracic outlet syndrome is common in females of 20—50 years age, whereas, venous TOS is common in males, with a male to female ratio of 2 : 1.
+The neurogenic TOS is common in females of 20–50 years of age, whereas venous TOS is more common in males, with a male-to-female ratio of 2:1.

 Etiology of TOS

-As mentioned above, the symptoms of thoracic outlet syndrome are produced by the compression of the neurovascular structures in the scalene triangle at the costoclavicular space.
+As mentioned above, the symptoms of TOS are produced by the compression of the neurovascular structures in the scalene triangle at the costoclavicular space.

 - Trauma after a car accident

 - Repetitive injuries from sports-related activities

-- Abnormal pressure on the shoulders due to heavy backpack or bag
+- Abnormal pressure on the shoulders due to a heavy backpack or bag

 Pathophysiology of TOS

-Neurogenic thoracic outlet syndrome usually occurs after trauma to the head and neck.
-Swelling or disturbance of anatomy at the scalene triangle leads to the irritation of the cords of the brachial plexus producing neurologic symptoms.
-Brachial plexus supplies the muscles of the upper limbs and chest.
+Neurogenic TOS usually occurs after trauma to the head and neck.
+Swelling or disturbance of the anatomy at the scalene triangle leads to the irritation of the cords of the brachial plexus, which produces neurologic symptoms.
+The brachial plexus supplies the muscles of the upper limbs and chest.